 You will have a delivery partner (assigned by the Start Up Loans Company) who will help you develop a business plan.
 This will be assessed and funding decided by the Start Up Loans Company and if your plan is approved you will be given a low-cost unsecured loan, business mentoring and a range of business support products, if your plan is approved.

 The interest rate is currently fixed at 6% nominal (approximately to 6.19%) and the loan is repayable over 1-5 years.

 If you’re looking for finance and have been turned down for a bank loan, Community Development Finance Institutions (CDFIs, also known as Responsible Finance Lenders, might be an option.

 CDFIs are small, independent organisations set up to support communities by providing affordable finance that would otherwise not be available.
 Many CDFIs are run with funding from the Government and charitable trusts, alongside other funding sources.

 CDFIs lend money to businesses, social enterprises and individuals in deprived communities who struggle to get finance from ‘mainstream lenders', such as banks, building societies and loan companies, by offering loans and support at an affordable rate.

 CDFIs are seen as a reputable source of finance with some of the larger ones being regulated by the Financial Services Authority.
 All must comply with the sector's trade association, (CDFA), code of practice.

-To find out more about CDFIs and to find the nearest one to your business go to the association website by following this link.
+More about CDFIs and details of the nearest one to your business are available at the following links: